surujmiah6896/ajax_crud/README.md

 # ajax_crud
-This is ajax crud functionality.
+This is ajax crud and rest api functionality.